 Given that both MYM-V-56 and MYM-III-10 both retain the antischistosomal activity of MCLZ, we assessed the sedative activity of these compounds.
 Mice were trained to perform the rotarod test, running on the rod for 300 seconds at a speed of 20 RPM.
 Animals not infected with schistosomiasis were chosen for this assay, because the hepatomegaly caused by parasite infection can interfere with mouse mobility.
-Animals dosed orally with increasing amounts of MCLZ or test compound and after 5 minutes were placed on the rotarod device to perform the test.
-Whenever a mouse fell off of the device, this time point was noted and the test was ended for that animal.
+Animals were dosed orally with increasing amounts of MCLZ or test compound and after 5 minutes were placed on the rotarod device to perform the test.
+Whenever a mouse fell off of the device, this time point was noted, and the test was ended for that animal.
 For all other animals, the test was ended at 300 seconds.
 Mice dosed with MCLZ displayed impaired performance on the rotarod test, consistent with this assay serving as a measurement of sedation.
-At the dose of 30 mg / kg (which corresponds to the dose that cures infection) only 2 / 14 mice were able to complete the test, and the average time they were able to run on the device was 102 ± 26 seconds (Figure 5).
-Mice treated with MYM-III-10 (30 mg / kg) exhibited less impairment, running on the device for an average of 246 ± 26 seconds, and mice treated with MYM-V-56 (30 mg / kg) ran on the device for an average of 232 \pm 30 seconds.
-The purified (R) and (S)-MYM-V-56 enantiomers were also tested and displayed minimal sedation, running for 293 \pm 8 seconds and 299 \pm 1 seconds, respectively, at the 30 mg / kg dose.
+At the dose of 30 mg/kg (which corresponds to the dose that cures infection), only 2/14 mice were able to complete the test, and the average time they were able to run on the device was 102 ± 26 seconds (Fig. 5).
+Mice treated with MYM-III-10 (30 mg/kg) exhibited less impairment, running on the device for an average of 246 \pm 26 seconds, and mice treated with MYM-V-56 (30 mg/kg) ran on the device for an average of 232 ± 30 seconds.
+The purified (R)- and (S)-MYM-V-56 enantiomers were also tested and displayed minimal sedation, running for 293 \pm 8 seconds and 299 \pm 1 seconds, respectively, at 30 mg/kg dose.

-While it may appear from these results that MYM-V-56 does not impair mouse locomotion / coordination, observing the mice in their cages following treatment indicates that this compound does have psychoactive effects, even if it is not sedating.
-Videos of mice treated with vehicle control, MCLZ and MYM-V-56 (100 mg / kg each) are shown in Supplementary Files 2 - 4.
-MYM-V-56 treated mice appear unusually hyperactive.
-In fact, in order to record a 20 second video of these mice it was necessary to place a plexiglass cover over the cage to keep them from jumping out and escaping.
+While it may appear from these results that MYM-V-56 does not impair mouse locomotion/coordination, observing the mice in their cages following treatment indicates that this compound does have psychoactive effects, even if it is not sedating.
+Videos of mice treated with vehicle control, MCLZ, and MYM-V-56 (100 mg/kg each) are shown in Supplemental File S2 to S4.
+MYM-V-56-treated mice appear unusually hyperactive.
+In fact, in order to record a 20-second video of these mice, it was necessary to place a plexiglass cover over the cage to keep them from jumping out and escaping.
+Psychoactive effects are subtly seen at 30 mg/kg but are most apparent at doses 60 mg/kg and higher.
 We also observed mice treated with MYM-V-56 that did not complete the rotarod test did not appear sedated.
-Instead, they would jump off of the device and attempt to escape during the assay.
-Therefore, while this compound does not have pronounced sedating activity, it does appear to have other psychoactive effects.
+Instead, they would jump off of the